technicaltidbits/gridsome-forestry-starter/journal/configuring-vale-tutorial.md

 ## Step 4.
 Edit the .vale.ini file in your code editor

+Open your code editor now, and open the `vale-tutorial` folder.
+Click on the `.vale.ini` file to edit it.
+The first property to add is `StylesPath`.

 ### StylesPath

 In the `.vale.ini` file, set the `StylesPath` to `styles`.
-Remember: this is where you tell Vale where to look for any external styles.
+Remember: this is where you tell Vale where to look for any third-party styles.

 ### MinAlertLevel